GavPri/twitter_front_end/README.md

 ### Edit/delete tweets

+    To test that I can edit tweets I :
+        - created a tweet with only text content
+        - visited that tweet page.
+        - clicked on drop down menu
+        - click 'edit'
+        - updated the text and added an image.
+        - shared the tweet again.
+        - viewed the updated tweet.
+        - visit the tweet again.
+        - click on dropdown
+        - click 'edit'
+        - changed the previously updated image

+    To that that only owners can edit the tweet I:
+        - Visited a different user tweet.
+        - No dropdown appeared with option to edit.

     - Only the user who owns the account which created the tweet can edit it.

     - If you visit a tweet which does not belong to you or you are a logged out user, there will be no option to edit it.